FIFA defends Suarez biting ban that many call excessive

 When Suarez flew home on Friday, he was met by outraged President Jose Mujica at a military base next to Uruguay's main airport.
 The player, his wife and other family members were then driven to a home he has in the small coastal town of Solymar.

 "Who did Suarez kill?"
-Maradona said during his soccer commentary programme broadcast on Venezuela's Telesur and Argentine public television on Thursday night.
+Maradona said during his soccer commentary program broadcast on Venezuela's Telesur and Argentine public television on Thursday night.

 "This is football, this is contact...
 They may as well handcuff him and bring him to Guantanamo directly."